 The goal of shopper marketing is to influence shopper behaviour while people are in the shopping mode in a way that builds brands and drives consumption and growth.
 Here are a few thought-starters:

 Limited time offers like When It’s Gone It’s Gone (WIGIG) give customers the excitement they crave by creating an illusion of scarcity As does all the media coverage regarding Covid-19.
 This sense of urgency can often be the deciding factor in whether that shopper decides to make a purchase or not.
 According to CNBC in USA, 80 percent of young shoppers made impulse purchases online during the last year.
 This high number is no coincidence, because retailers have started to understand the psychology and emotion needed to create the type of shopping experience that makes shoppers feel like they’re getting the deal of a lifetime.

 Creating the perception of significant added value or a limited amount of goods in-stock are two of the ways that retailers can do this.
 Here are more phrases proven to emotionally engage shoppers:

 Limit, only 2 per customer - Any limit makes shoppers fear missing out.

 Must end Wednesday - Why do retailers hide the promotion end date of shelf edge labels?
 As they are powerful motivators to purchase.

 Was/Now offers – Tells shoppers they are getting better value than was available previously.

 Free – Get the word ‘Free’ into your offer and it triggers activity within shopper’s mental reward centres, bypassing reason altogether.

 New – In shoppers minds, if something is new, then it is often perceived as being better

-Whether a shopper comes into a store looking to get away from their everyday lives, looking for other humans to engage with, or looking for a quick buzz, retailers that can give them the emotional experience they’re looking for will be the more preferred destinations.
+Whether a shopper comes into a store looking to get away from their everyday lives, looking for other humans to engage with, or looking for a quick buzz, retailers that deploy effective shopper marketing executions will give them the emotional experience they’re looking for and will be the more preferred destinations.